11 TIPS ON HOW TO

 snow storms.
 Your windshield wipers play a significant role in keeping

-you safe your windshield wipers are essential for driving safely because
+you safe your windshield wipers are essential for driving safely

-they either improve or obstruct your visibility.
+because they either improve or obstruct your visibility.

-If your windshield wipers start to streak or chatter it’s probably time to
+If your windshield wipers start to streak or chatter it’s probably time

-length of the wipers for your car or truck.
+the length of the wipers for your car or truck.

 Wiper Blades what to look for: